Parallel Augmentation and Dual Enhancement for Occluded Person Re-identification: Proposed Methods

 \subsection{Parallel Augmentation Mechanism}

-In order to better train the network to adapt to the Re-ID task, almost all approaches will implement data augmentation in the preprocessing phase.
-The most widely used data augmentations in Re-ID are random horizontal flip, zero pad, random erase, and random crop.
-However, these augmentations are performed randomly and in a serial manner, as shown in Fig. \ref{figure_augmentTypes}.
-Occluded person Re-ID aims to match non-occluded and occluded images of the same person in the testing phase.
-The existing data augmentations are still insufficient in improving the robustness of the network to different occluded images of the same person.
-To alleviate the mentioned problem, we design the parallel augmentation mechanism (PAM) for occluded person Re-ID, which generates augmented images in a parallel manner and finally forms an image triplet for subsequent network.

-For every input image $I$, we first implement two augmentations on it to obtain the image triplet [$I_{base}, I_{erased}, I_{cropped}$] for training.
+The widely used data augmentations are performed randomly and in a serial manner.
+However, occluded person Re-ID aims to match non-occluded and occluded images of the same person.
+To solve the unbalanced testing problem, we design the parallel augmentation mechanism (PAM), which generates augmented images in a parallel manner.
+For each original input image $I$, we implement three augmentations on it to obtain the image triplet [$I_{base}, I_{erased}, I_{cropped}$] for training.
 This process can be formulated as:

-We keep the normalization operation in all three augmentations.
-Compared to traditional data preprocessing, the $BaseAugmentation$ only change the size of the input image, the $ErasingAugmentation$ only add obstacles at random locations on the image, and the $CroppingAugmentation$ only crop the image irregularly.
-It is worth noting that the random horizontal flip operation is not included in our parallel augmentation because it may destroy the orientation consistency of the image triples fed into the network.
-After parallel augmentation, we obtain one image similar to the non-occluded image and two generated images with different types of occlusion.
-Then, all three images will be sent to a parameter-shared multi-branch network.
-In our method, we choose the feature extractor in TransReID as our backbone due to its powerful ability.
+where BA($\cdot$), EA($\cdot$), and CA($\cdot$) denote Base Augmentation, Erasing Augmentation, and Cropping Augmentation, respectively.
+Specifically, we keep the resize and normalization operations in all three augmentations.
+Compared to traditional data augmentation, the BA($\cdot$) only changes the size of the input image, the EA($\cdot$) only adds obstacles at random locations on the image, and the CA($\cdot$) only crops the image irregularly.
+After PAM, we obtain an image triplet, which consists of one image similar to the non-occluded image and two augmented images with different types of occlusion.
+Then, all three images will be sent to a parameter-shared multi-branch network:

+where $\theta(\cdot)$ denotes the feature extractor, we choose ViT-base \cite{ViT} as our backbone due to its powerful ability.